 There has been no formal inventory work on mule deer in Yukon to date.
-However, there are plans for the development of a deer program in 2021 and funding has been secured to initiate a pilot study in the Whitehorse area.
+However, funding has been secured to initiate a pilot study in the Whitehorse area in 2022.
 Trends in abundance and distribution are monitored primarily through sightings and motor vehicle collision reports.
 Numbers and distribution have generally been on the upswing since first reports in the early 1920's.
 The current population estimate of 1,000 territory-wide is a guess based on observations in agricultural areas and from aerial surveys for other species.

 The first deer hunting season was implemented in 2006.
 Licensed hunters in Yukon must apply for a male-only permit through a lottery system.
 Interest in the deer hunt continues to be high with 400 to 500 hunters applying for 10 permits issued each year.
 As of 2010, two additional permits have been available annually to young hunters.
 First Nation beneficiaries are entitled to harvest deer under their subsistence rights as of the effective date of their settled final agreements.
 No records of First Nation harvest are available.
-The licensed harvest for the 2020 hunting season was 7 deer and 41 were killed in vehicle collisions.
+The licensed harvest for the 2021 hunting season was 10 deer and 27 were killed in vehicle collisions.
 Generally, the annual licensed harvest ranges between 4 and 9 deer.